Mönchsberg: Mönchsberg today

-Not only due to Peter Handke's stay, the Mönchsberg is frequently called the “mountain of writers”: It plays a significant role in the autobiographic work of Thomas Bernhard, but often not in the positive sense.
-It applies to him as „the suicide mountain“.
+Not only due to Peter Handke's stay, the Mönchsberg is frequently called the “mountain of writers”: It plays a significant role in the autobiographic work of Thomas Bernhard, but often not in the positive sense: he referred to it as "the suicide mountain".
 The Austrian author Gerhard Amanshauser also was among the inhabitants of the Mönchsberg.
-In his autobiography “as a barbarian in the Prater” the mountain and the near Festungsberg is important.
+In his autobiography “as a barbarian in the Prater” the mountain and the near Festungsberg are important.

 Mountains of Salzburg

 The other mountains in Salzburg are: